Ground source heat pumps vs geothermal

 Geothermal heating uses heat direct from either drilling deep or sometimes shallow sources emanating from the earth’s core, such as hot springs, geysers and volcanic hot spots.

 Geothermal systems operate at temperatures of 120°C – 300°C and therefore do not necessarily need a heat pump, or a ground loop system.

-Borehole drilling for geothermal heating can often be drilled to depths many miles below the ground.
+Borehole drilling for geothermal heating can often be drilled to depths many km below the ground.

 Large-scale plants and communities tend to use geothermal energy over ground source heat pumps.

 Ground source heat pumps absorb heat energy from the sun and rain (solar gain) which is stored in the ground or water sources, typically at temperatures of 8°C – 12°C.

-Water sources such as lakes, streams, and ponds are also extremely efficient heat sources for ground source heat pumps.
+Water sources such as lakes, streams, and ponds are also extremely effective heat sources for ground source heat pumps.